-Summary judgment is a way for the government or a claimant to win this lawsuit before the trial.
+Summary judgment is a way for plaintiffs or defendants to win this lawsuit (or parts of it) before the trial.
 Rule 56 of the Federal Rules of Civil Procedure explains how the parties must present their evidence and their legal arguments when they file or respond to a summary judgment motion.
 Rule 56 is important, so you should read it carefully, even before a summary judgment is filed, so that you can be ready for a summary judgment motion and then to do things correctly.

 This court has a written set of rules that explains how to file a summary judgment motion and how to respond to your opponent's summary judgment motion.
 This "Procedure Governing Summary Judgment" is attached to this order and you should read it now.
-This will help you to understand how much work will be involved, and understand the parts that give non-lawyers trouble, like writing good responses to the government's proposed findings of fact.
+This will help you to understand how much work will be involved, and understand the parts that give plaintiffs trouble, like writing good responses to the defendants' proposed findings of fact.

-Because it is very hard for a pro se claimant to prepare everything needed to respond to a summary judgment motion, the court will give you 30 calendar days to file every part of your response and to serve it on the government.
-The court will start counting your 30 day response deadline on the day that it receives the government's motion for summary judgment.
+Because it is very hard for pro se plaintiffs to prepare everything needed to respond to a summary judgment motion, the court will give you 30 calendar days to file every part of your response and to serve it on the defendants' attorney.
+The court will start counting your 30 day response deadline on the day that it receives defendants' motion for summary judgment.
 Any reply must be filed and served not later than 10 calendar days after service of the response.